lammps/lammps/doc/src/fix_alchemy.rst

 At each timestep of an MD run, the two instances of this fix evaluate their respective variables as a :math:`\lambda_R` factor, where *R* = 0 or 1 for each replica.
-The forces used by each system for the propagation of theire atoms is set to the sum of the forces for the two systems, each scaled by their respective :math:`\lambda_R` factor.
-Thus during the MD run, the system will transform incrementally from from the first system to the second system.
+The forces used by each system for the propagation of their atoms is set to the sum of the forces for the two systems, each scaled by their respective :math:`\lambda_R` factor.
+Thus, during the MD run, the system will transform incrementally from the first system to the second system.

 .. note::

    As mentioned above, the coordinates of the atoms and box size/shape must be exactly the same in the two replicas.
-Thus it is generally not a good idea to initialize the two replicas by reading different data files or creating them from scratch.
-Rather, a single system should be initialized and desired modifications applied to the system of the second replica.
-If your input script somehow induces the two systems to become different (e.g. by performing :doc:`atom_modify sort <atom_modify>` differently, or by adding or depositing a different number of atoms), then LAMMPS will detect the mismatchand generate an error.
+Therefore, it is generally not a good idea to initialize the two replicas by reading different data files or creating them individually from scratch.
+   Rather, a single system should be initialized and then desired modifications applied to the system to either replica.
+If your input script somehow induces the two systems to become different (e.g. by performing :doc:`atom_modify sort <atom_modify>` differently, or by adding or depositing a different number of atoms), then LAMMPS will detect the mismatch and generate an error.
 This is done by ensuring that each step the number and ordering of atoms is identical within each pair of processors in the two replicas.

 ----------